loreV/tlp-exercise/README.md

 The service is up and running at `http://localhost:8991/api/v1/swagger-ui/index.html`.

+### OpenAPI
+By default, the openAPI v3 specs are exposed at `api/v1/api-docs`.
+Alternatively, to interact directly with the REST API, the Swagger UI can be found at `api/v1/api-ui.html`.

 ## Testing
 Two types of tests are included in this project repo: unit and integration tests (the latter with naming format `.*IntegrationTest.java`).